sorata000x/Skill-Tree/README.md

 Bug Fix

+- Close all popups on mouse down instead of mouse up (8/22)
 - Dark mode for inputs (8/22)
 - Group tab more button stop propagation (8/22)
 - Need to show preview on skill edit (8/22)